oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/introduction/architecture.md

 When users wish to apply a binary patch to WebLogic Server, it is necessary to create only a single new, patched image.
 If desired, any domains that are running may be updated to this new patched image with a rolling restart.
 See the [WebLogic Server images]({{< relref "/userguide/base-images/_index.md" >}}) and [Domain life cycle]({{< relref "/userguide/managing-domains/domain-lifecycle/_index.md" >}}) documentation.

-It is envisaged that in some future release of the operator, it will be desirable to be able to “move” or “copy” domains in order to support scenarios like Kubernetes federation, high availability, and disaster recovery.
+It is envisaged that in some future release of the operator, it will be desirable to be able to “move” or “copy” domains to support scenarios like Kubernetes federation, high availability, and disaster recovery.
 Separating the state from the running containers is seen as a way to greatly simplify this feature, and to minimize the amount of data that would need to be moved over the network, because the configuration is generally much smaller than the size of WebLogic Server images.

 The team developing the operator felt that these considerations provided adequate justification for adopting the external state approach.